Skip to main content

 It is important to note that the impact on the customer can differ based on the industry or organization.
 For example, if an e-commerce platform experiences downtime, every second may cost the company, its customer base, and trust.

-Therefore, it is essential to assess the amount of time and value that can be lost in downtime well in advance!
+Therefore, assessing the amount of time and value that can be lost in downtime well in advance is essential!

 The Future of Disaster Recovery as a Service (DRaaS)